jptweb/IGME-110-Fall-2025/documents/teaching-guide-figma.md

 ---

 > NOTE!
 I'd suggest possibly making the header & Footer COMPONENTS NOW! as opposed to later; but don't think i'll be able to rewrite this tutorial to reflect that; but may do that in class!
+### OPTIONAL STEP 11.5

+- Make the header and footer into components NOW.
+These are resuable pieces when you start cloning out multiple pages for the prototype the issue is if we change something in the header and footer; we would need to change it manually on every page.
+It would be helpful to make the header and footer a component NOW. that way when you do the next step (step 12+) it uses the shared component of header and footer!
+---

 ### STEP 12: Create a Second Page
 **Action:** Build a new screen for navigation testing